tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 All three of these sites are from Scholastic and combine ebooks with videos through a web view.

-BookFlix is available at NYPL.
-Authentication is handled and content is delivered through EZProxy.
+BookFlix is available at NYPL, where authentication is handled and content is delivered through EZProxy.

 ## hoopla